Political Science, Peace and Conflict Studies

 - IR theory

 - Critical Theory

 - Virtual Representations and Simulations of War

-Fabio Cristiano is a doctoral candidate at the Department of Political Science.
-His research interest evolves around ontological debates on cyberwar and cyberwarfare.
-In his doctoral thesis - Ontologies of a Cyberwar.
-The Politics of Virtuality in the Struggle for Palestine - Fabio delineates an ontology of cyberwar that, transcending pure securitarian concerns, looks at the political subjectivities that are constructed through this specific context of war.
-Rooted in conflict studies, his research speaks to debates on virtuality/reality and unity/multiplicity in political thought.
-Other areas of interest are cyber-diplomacy and peacebuilding.
+Fabio Cristiano's main research interest evolves around debates on cyberwar and security.
+In his doctoral thesis, Fabio delineates an ontology of cyberwar that, transcending pure securitarian concerns, looks at the political subjectivities that are constructed through this specific context of war.
+Rooted in IR, conflict studies, and critical security, his research speaks to debates on virtuality/reality and unity/multiplicity in political thought.

 - Cristiano, F. (2018).
 "From Simulations to Simulacra of War: Game Scenarios in Cyberwar Excercises", Journal of War and Culture Studies, 11(1) pp. 22-37.

 - Cristiano, F. (2018).
 "Bodies of Cyberwar: Violence and Knowledge Beyond Corporeality".
 Book chapter in Rivas A. and Browne B. (2018, eds.), Researching Violence, pp. 145-160.
 Bristol: Policy Press.

 - Cristiano, F. (2017).
 "Along the Lines of the Occupation: Playing at Diminished Reality in East Jerusalem", Conflict and Society, 3(1) pp. 130-143.
 Co-authored with Emilio Distretti.